adamrudolf-becube/software-testing-basics/README.md

 For example if I create a new class called `FinanceReport` which has dependencies and talks to the database, I also create `FinanceReportMock` to the folder where we store mocks. `FinanceReportMock` will not use real classes from the system and will not talk to the database so it can be used in isolation and runs very fast, but implements the same interface to the outside world as `FinanceReport`.

 Later, when someone else in the future writes a class, called `FinanceReportController` which *uses* `FinanceReport` they can just use `FinanceReportMock` in the test of `FinanceReportController`.

-But always remember to update the interface of `FinanceReportMock` when you change the interface of the real `FinanceReport` so they always look the same.
+Always remember to update the interface of `FinanceReportMock` when you change the interface of the real `FinanceReport` so they always look the same.
 If the language supports interfaces, it's better if the real class and it's mock implements the interface (or have some common abstract parent) and everyone else uses the interface and not the concrete classes.

 #### Other helpers

 Apart from mocks, stubs and fakes there are often other things, just like helper functions, setups and teardowns, [drivers](https://www.tutorialspoint.com/software_testing_dictionary/test_driver.htm) which surround your systems under test and support testing.
 All these code together is called the **test harness**.

-It sounds comlicated, but trust me, it will make your life much simpler and development faster.
+It sounds complicated, but trust me, it will make your life much simpler and development faster.

 ### Do I need to mock every dependency?
 Can't I just use real classes in tests?

-Yes.
+No, you don't and yes, you can.
+Sometimes.
 You don't have to mock *everything*.
 There is no straight line, it is usually common sense, but you can keep some rules in mind:

 * Mocking (and stubbing and faking) is to resolve dependency issues, and make expectations.
-If you don't have problems with dependencies and you have no expectations, it's OK to use the real one.
+If you don't have problems with dependencies and you have no expectations, (and it doesn't make your tests slower) it's OK to use the real one.
 * Usually when the class is in the same abstraction level as the SUT, it is stubbed or mocked (they are "next to each other").
 But if the class is contained by the SUT (is "inside it"), the real one often can be used, because it will not continue the dependency chain.
 Also, in this case this other class can be considered as the inside working of SUT (like a subcontractor).
 We often say, that you don't mock the builtin classes of the language like string, because you consider that already tested.
 If your own, already tested utility class is inside the SUT, just use the real one.
 But remember, nothing is set in stone!
 Follow your common sense!
 * Only use real class if it has been tested in an earlier phase, so it can be considered trustable.
 Otherwise if the test fails, you don't know if your currently tested class broke it or the one you included.
 Never rely on "equally new" classes in your test.
 You should rather mock them.

+### Who tests the tests?

+TODO

+mock and test is not tested simple

+todo section about mocking example and breakingo ut parts

 ### Organizing tests

 Tests are organized to groups so it's easier to find them, to understand what they do and importantly so you can execute a subset of them, which, for example are testing the same class or function.
 How you physically organize your test files can vary from framework to framework, from language to language or can be dependent on your own team's conventions.
-However some vocabulary is common and you can here people say **test case**, **test suite**, **test fixture**, **test harness** and such things.
+However some vocabulary is common and you can hear people say **test case**, **test suite**, **test fixture**, **test harness** and such things.

 #### What is a test case?